 Managing patient appointments is challenging for provider groups too, especially for organizations trying to operate efficiently with limited staff.
 When staff are busy answering phones, they have less time to focus on patients, and the patient experience suffers.

 But the pandemic made those tiresome calls a construct of the past.
 When healthcare organizations had to ramp up their technology investments overnight, patients discovered the ease and convenience of digitally managing their appointments.

 Now, patients are eager to self-schedule or request an appointment online, rather than calling to book a visit.
 They want to check in on their mobile device, not in the waiting room.
 And when it’s time for their next appointment, they expect to receive a text-message reminder—not a paper appointment card.

 Those are some of the key takeaways from Phreesia’s recent survey of more than 4,000 patients, the vast majority of whom said they would likely book (84%) or reschedule (82%) a healthcare visit online if given the option.

-What’s more, nearly two-thirds of surveyed patients (64%) said they prefer to see doctors who offer an online check-in option, and 29% said they consider that option a “must-have” when choosing a doctor.
+What’s more, nearly two-thirds of survey respondents (64%) said they prefer to see doctors who offer an online patient check-in option, and 29% said they consider that option a “must-have” when choosing a doctor.
 In fact, nearly 1 in 6 patients said they would consider switching providers just to have the ability to check in online.

 Those results fall in line with a 2019 Accenture study, in which 68% of patients said they were more likely to choose providers who offered online ways to book, change or cancel appointments.
 Patients today are digitally savvy, and their healthcare preferences are influenced by the same consumer-centric features—convenience, personalization, transparency, high-quality service—they’re accustomed to seeing in other industries.